siyuan-note/user-guide-en_US/Memos/Pure Markdown.md

 * {: id="20210104091524-df2d0d8"}"I want Markdown standard text so that other software can edit and view" {: id="20210302223838-z2cg8zu"}
-* {: id="20210104091524-333tzzd"}"I want to render and edit in real time, the split screen is too uncomfortable for me" {: id="20210302223838-fkmfhbv"}
+* {: id="20210104091524-333tzzd"}"I want WYSIWYG editing mode, the split screen is too uncomfortable for me" {: id="20210302223838-fkmfhbv"}
 * {: id="20210104091524-jxwr136"}"I want source code editing mode, this is the essence of Markdown, and I can render with the naked eye..."
   {: id="20210302223838-i977b97"}